Lichenstat/Lichenstat/README.md

 This is a repository consisting of various projects that I take up during my free time. 📚

-If you're here it either means you clicked on the various links I put out over the internet/documents or you found this out of boredom after searching around.👀
+If you're here it either means you clicked on the various links I put out over the internet or you found this out of boredom after searching around. 👀

-Either way thanks for checking the profile out!✨
+Either way thanks for checking the profile out! ✨

 <!---
 Lichenstat/Lichenstat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.